The Quick Method:

 This is an example of a citation break-down in MLA format:

 Notice that the title of the journal is in italics.
-If you aren't sure how to read a citation, please check out the "Help with Citations" tab at the top of this guide.
+If you aren't sure how to read a citation, please check out the "Help with Citations" tab on the left side of this guide.

 2. Take your article citation and go to the library homepage:

-3. Click on the "e-Journals List" link to access our searchable list of online periodicals.
+6. Click on the 'e-Journals' link to access our searchable list of online periodicals.

-5. Find the result that matches the journal title.
-Click View Online to see which database(s) contain the full text of the journal.
+8. Find the result that matches the journal title.
+Click on the title of the journal to see which database(s) contain the full text of the journal.
 You may see multiple listings of databases where we have access to the full text of the periodical and the dates of coverage.
 If the dates of coverage match or cover the date of the article you are looking for, click on the link to the appropriate database to then see if the library owns the volume and issue listed in your citation.

 The print journals are bound (with multiple issues bound together in hard cover) and are located on the Lower Level of the Carothers Library.
 Use the call number to find the journal you are looking for.